+ FLAVORS in SEASON: The Art of SHUN & Monthly Cultural Cooking+

 YES!
 You can attend only the themes that interest you.

-By the time you complete the full year, you will be a genuine expert in Japanese home cooking, seasonal traditions, and cultural values.
-Your supermarket trips will become more enjoyable, and your understanding of Japanese life will feel deeper and more meaningful.
+BUT!
+By the time you complete the full 12-month cycle, you will be a genuine expert in Japanese home cooking, seasonal traditions, and cultural values.
+Your supermarket trips will become a joy, and your life in Japan will feel deeper and more meaningful.

 Check out other classes/workshops offered at Wa + Sabi here: